Brough Superior SS100: T. E. Lawrence

 T. E. Lawrence, Lawrence of Arabia, bought one of the first SS100s in 1925 having previously owned three Brough SS80s.
 The crash that would end Lawrence's life came while riding another SS100, on a narrow road near his cottage near Wareham in 1935.
 The accident occurred because a dip in the road obstructed his view of two boys on bicycles.
 Swerving to avoid them, Lawrence lost control and was thrown over the handlebars.
 He was not wearing a helmet and suffered serious head injuries that left him in a coma; he died after six days in hospital.
 One of the doctors attending him was the neurosurgeon Hugh Cairns.
 He consequently began a long study of what he saw as the unnecessary loss of life by motorcycle dispatch riders through head injuries and his research led to the use of crash helmets by both military and civilian motorcyclists.
 As a consequence of treating Lawrence, Sir Hugh Cairns ultimately saved the lives of many motorcyclists.

 Lawrence's last SS100 (Registration GW 2275) was built in 1932 and is privately owned but has been on loan to the National Motor Museum at Beaulieu, Hampshire and the Imperial War Museum in London.

 New SS100

 In 2013 the Brough Superior company unveiled plans to build a new SS100 as a 90th anniversary tribute to the most famous Brough Superior model.
 The first new SS100s were delivered in 2015 and each was made to order.

 The new SS100 has a 997 cc DOHC 88° V-twin engine developed and built with French specialists Akira Engineering of Bayonne that produces 120 hp.
 Produced at Henriette's Boxer Design factory in Toulouse, France, the new SS100 is hand built.
 The chassis is an expensive mix of magnesium, titanium, and aluminium with carbon-fiber wheels and a double-wishbone front fork.
-The brakes are Behringer from the aircraft industry with four-disc front brakes, motorcycling's first.
+The brakes are Beringer from the aircraft industry with four-disc front brakes, motorcycling's first.